AlexAntony3/NMFC/README.md

 ### User's Stories
 * As a user, I want to be able to navigate to any section of the website easily.
 * As a user, I want to be able to contact the Team.
-* As a usere, I want to be able to see the upcoming tournaments/ training sessions.
+* As a usere, I want to be able to see the upcoming tournaments.
 * As a user, I want to be able to be directed to the team social media.
-* As a user, I want to be provided with information about the team and how it was founded.
+* As a user, I want to be provided with information about the team and manager.
-* As a user, I want to be able to see a gallery of photos of games as well as a team photo.
+* As a user, I want to be able to see photos of games as well as a team photo.

 ### Site Owners Goals
 * Draw attention to the Team.